wounded-pixels/dsp-playground/README.md

 * each page should have a logical Next link to go further

 ## Topics
-* Adding sines
-* Adding sines with frequency controls - (freq domain and time domain)
-* Terminology for freq and time domains
-* Sines, Cosines and the Unit Circle
-* From angles to time
 * Reverse the Addition - Frequency filters
   * Limitations - beats
 * Convolution in general with a kernel editor